erisonliang/sql-d/docs/configuration.md

 };
 ```

-This configuration is used in our [Dockerfile] definition [here](https://github.com/RealOrko/sql-d/blob/master/Dockerfile).
+This configuration is used in our [Dockerfile](https://github.com/RealOrko/sql-d/blob/master/Dockerfile) definition.

 ### With `appsettings.json`